QLA – So much more than Exam Prep

 Question Level Analysis

 What do you find in a DAISI QLA?
 DAISI Education have been making Question Level Analysis since 2014, helping many schools find the marginal gains they needed to improve their results.
 By examining your assessment data in forensic detail, you can uncover small gains that guide interventions, address learning gaps, and achieve much more.
-What is it?
+What is QLA?
 How can it help my school?
-Described by some as the magic bullet, Question Level Analysis is now becoming more popular in schools across the country.
-Putting it simply, it breaks assessment data down into groups – looking instead at topics and cohorts rather than the individual answers themselves.
-This aggregation allows you to see patterns emerging to guide interventions and address learning gaps.
-Guided by the evidence from QLA, small differences can be made over time enabling the bigger change to come.
-This is where the true power of QLA lies.
-If imbedded as a clear part of school improvement planning – it can really make a difference both in...
+Question Level Analysis breaks assessment data down into groups – looking instead at topics and cohorts rather than the individual answers themselves.
+This aggregation allows you to identify patterns and trends that might otherwise go unnoticed and can highlight specific areas where students are struggling or excelling, allowing educators to make targeted interventions.
+However, the real strength of QLA lies in its ability to guide evidence-based decision-making.
+By identifying small, marginal gains, schools can implement focused strategies that lead to significant improvements over time.
+When these insights are integrated into school improvement plans, they can enhance teaching effectiveness and student outcomes across...

 Read More